flyteorg/flyte/docs/flyte_fundamentals/registering_workflows.md

 (getting_started_register_pyflyte_run)=

-## Iterating on a Single Task or Workflow
+## Iterating on a single task or workflow

 The quickest way to register a task or workflow to a Flyte cluster is with the `pyflyte run` CLI command.
 Assuming that you're inside the `my_project` directory